respiratory-immunology-lab/microbiome-shotgun-biobakery/README.md

 Using biobakery3 tools for metagenomics and metatranscriptomics sequencing
 ==========================================================================

 This pipeline is based on [Biobakery](https://github.com/biobakery/biobakery) tools for shotgun metagenomics and metatranscriptomics profiling.
-This pipeline has been optimised to work on MASSIVE cluster.
+This pipeline has been optimised to work on MASSIVE cluster for parallel processing of multiple samples.

 ## Biobakery tools installation on the cluster